Kent Osteological Research & Analysis

 This two-day workshop will cover several aspects of forensic anthropology and archaeological methods used to recover human remains.
 Participants will learn how to handle human skeletal remains, identify human bone and teeth, build a biological profile and infer trauma.

 Workshops are aimed at all levels, whether you are interested in studying bioarcheology, funerary or forensic anthropology at university, wish to brush up on your human osteology skills or are simply looking to expand your anthropological knowledge.

 £75 per person per course: refreshments are provided but please bring your own lunch.

 Our professional and highly qualified staff can provide on-site osteological advice.
 Post-excavation analyses include standard skeletal reports, databasing, and osteological research.
 Specialist analyses are available: isotopic analyses (marine vs. terrestrial protein diet); electron microscopy (abrasiveness and hardness of diet); statistical inferential analyses of biometric data.
 Training workshops are available.

-The unit is housed within the Biological Anthropology Research Laboratory at the University of Kent.
+The unit is housed within the Human Osteology Research Lab at the University of Kent.
 The facility includes a 65 square metre climate controlled dedicated research laboratory.
 The lab was specifically set up for the storage and analysis of human remains.

 On Site Osteology

 Osteologists are available for on-site consultation to assist in retrieval and recording methods prior to and during the course of excavation.
 Preliminary assessment of human remains can also be made prior to relocation and reburial, or transportation to the University of Kent for further analyses.